Brute Force Account Testing Using Burp Intruder

 302 Found – This indicates the requested resource is residing in a different URI.
 In this example as the Intruder uses the correct password, the request is redirected to a different URI after a successful authentication from the server.

-The response varies for each attack scenario, and the tester needs to pay attention to the response behaviours to notice the difference when Intruder uses the correct password.
+The response varies for each attack scenario, and the tester needs to pay attention to the response behaviors to notice the difference when Intruder uses the correct password.

 Figure 12: Length change after successful password attempt